vlasdd/instagram-clone/README.md

 + Dashboard
   + Timeline
   + Sidebar
-+ Page  containes suggested users
++ Page that contains suggested users
 + Various modal pages(like in the Intagram website)
 + Drop menus